Psychiatric Nurse

 Western Governors University offers a pre-licensure hybrid bachelor’s of science in nursing degree.
 Students must attend in-person labs and clinicals and be based in Florida, Indiana, Missouri, Nevada, New Mexico, Texas, or Utah.
 The didactic coursework is all offered online so students can complete their studies when it is convenient for them.

 This program has an innovative competency-based model, where students are measured on their skills rather than time in the program or test scores.
-Tuition is based on a six-month time period, and students can complete as many classes as they can during that period for one low price.
+Tuition is based on six months, and students can complete as many classes as they can during that period for one low price.
 Most students complete this degree in two-and-a-half years with an average of 30 hours per week of studies, assessments, labs, and clinical rotations.

 • Location: Florida, Indiana, Missouri, Nevada, New Mexico, Texas, or Utah